Home

 Are you able to use the appropriate influence tactics effectively?

-Influence is the process of changing someone's behaviour.
+Influence is the process of changing someone's behavior.

 It's about being able to move things forward, without pushing, forcing or telling others what to do.